MicrosoftDocs/azure-dev-docs/articles/java/ee/quarkus-with-microsoft-entra-id.md

 ### Add app roles to your application

 Then, add app roles to your application by following steps in [Add app roles to your application and receive them in the token](/entra/identity-platform/howto-add-app-roles-in-apps).
-You just need section [Declare roles for an application](/entra/identity-platform/howto-add-app-roles-in-apps#declare-roles-for-an-application) and section [Assign users and groups to Microsoft Entra roles](/entra/identity-platform/howto-add-app-roles-in-apps#assign-users-and-groups-to-microsoft-entra-roles).
+You just need the sections [Declare roles for an application](/entra/identity-platform/howto-add-app-roles-in-apps#declare-roles-for-an-application) and [Assign users and groups to Microsoft Entra roles](/entra/identity-platform/howto-add-app-roles-in-apps#assign-users-and-groups-to-microsoft-entra-roles).
 Use the following directions as you go through the article, then return to this article after you declare roles for the application.

 1. When you reach the section [Declare roles for an application](/entra/identity-platform/howto-add-app-roles-in-apps#declare-roles-for-an-application), in **App roles UI**:
    1. Enter `Admin` for **Display name**.